jundalisay/spblist/content/en/research/poincare/science/chapter-04.md

-of our senses had taken place in a different medium, where we would have been subjected to different impres- sions, then contrary habits would have been acquired, and our muscular sensations would have been associatedscience and hypothesis
+of our senses had taken place in a different medium, where we would have been subjected to different impres- sions, then contrary habits would have been acquired, and our muscular sensations would have been associated

 according to other laws.